zhangzy-GIT/pythongit/readme.txt

-Gis is a version control system.
+Gis is a distributed version control system.
 Git is free software.